Foot & Ankle Arthritis

 • Corticosteroid injections

-In the instances where foot or ankle arthritis has not responded to conservative treatments, your OrthoNeuro Specialist may recommend a surgical procedure to alleviate pain.
+In the instances where foot or ankle arthritis has not responded to conservative treatments, your OrthoNeuro Specialist may recommend a surgical procedure to alleviate joint pain.

 These procedures may include: